Tinkerforge/doc/de/source/Software/API_Bindings_CSharp_Windows_Phone.rst

          // Change to the IP address of your host private static string HOST = "192.168.178.35";
          private static int PORT = 4223;
-         private static string UID = "batti"; // Change to your UID private BrickletDualRelay relay;
+         private static string UID = "XYZ"; // Change XYZ to the UID of your Dual Relay Bricklet private BrickletDualRelay relay;

          public MainPage()